mathigon/textbooks/content/chaos/content.md

       canvas(width=640 height=640)
       svg
         circle(x="point(160,160)" name="c")
-        circle.red(x="p")
+        circle.move.red(name="p")
         path.thick.red(x="segment(c,p)")
-      button.btn Play
+      x-play-toggle

 ::: column.grow

 One great example is the pendulum.
-You’ve already seen how you can use gravity and differential equations to find an equation that predicts the position of the pendulum at any time in the future.
+You’ve already seen how you can use differential equations to find an equation that calculates the position of the pendulum at any time in the future.

-{.fixme} Newtonian, Deterministic
+We often say that the motion of the pendulum is __deterministic__: it precisely follows Newton’s laws of gravity, and there is no randomness or probability.

-{.fixme} Watch the pendulum for some time, and try to predict what it’ll do next!
+Watch the pendulum swinging, and try to predict what it’ll do next!

 :::

 ---
 > id: double-pendulum
+> goals: play1 play2

 ::: column(width=320)